Fayetteville officers in shooting identified, on leave

 Office Jon Haydon, a five-year veteran with the Fayetteville Police Department, and Officer Chase Harris, who has been with the department for more than two years, were both placed on administrative leave after the shooting, according to the department.

-The Washington County Sheriff's Office will conduct a criminal investigation of the shooting and the Police Department's Office of Professional Standards will conduct an internal investigation.
+The Washington County Sheriff's Office will investigate the shooting, and the Police Department's Office of Professional Standards will do an internal investigation.

 Officers were the called to the parking lot of the McDonald's restaurant at 587 E. Joyce Blvd. at 3:25 p.m.
 Friday on a report of a suicide threat, according to police.

 Skylar Houston, 29, of Huntsville, a former police officer, was taken to a local medical facility, according to Sgt.
 Anthony Murphy.
-Murphy would not identify the hospital Monday.
+Murphy wouldn't identify the hospital Monday.

 Houston had been the subject of an investigation by the 4th Judicial District Drug Task Force.
-Detectives had arranged to buy methamphetamine from Houston and had found a stolen firearm during a search of his residence April 1, 2021.
+Detectives arranged to buy methamphetamine from Houston and found a stolen firearm during a search of his home April 1.

 Detectives tried to arrest Houston around 3:25 p.m.
 Friday in the McDonald's parking lot.
-After Houston was contacted by the detectives, they saw him through the rear window of his vehicle put a gun to his head.
-Detectives asked that patrol officers be sent to the scene.
+After Houston was approached by the detectives, they saw him through the rear window of his vehicle put a gun to his head.
+Detectives asked patrol officers be sent to the scene.

 The department's Crisis Negotiations Team and Emergency Response Team also were sent to the location.

 He refused to comply with police orders to put the gun down, and members of the Emergency Response Team fired several rounds from a pepper ball gun at him.
-Houston refused to drop the gun and ran east into another parking lot and attempted to gain entry to the business there.
+Houston refused to drop the gun and ran east into another parking lot and attempted to enter to the Cleo's Furniture store.

 Officers continued to order Houston to drop his weapon, and when he refused, Haydon and Harris fired their weapons.